Rodio346/mythical-javascript/README.md

 };
 ```

-Generally there are 2 main types of objects:

-1. Native - Described in the ECMAScript standard
-   a.
-Built-in: Array/Date etc
-   b.
-User-defined: `var a = {};`
-2. Host - Defined by the host environment (ex. browser environment) like window and DOM objects.

-Now when we create any new object then it is not entierly empty but have some built in properties inherited.

-So now we have 2 explicit and 1 implicit properties (__proto__).
+So now in this example we have 2 explicit (x, y) and 1 implicit properties (__proto__).
 But why Proto ?<br>
-Since ECMAScript has no concept of class so we needed one way to inherit some part because there might be the case where you needed to reuse some part of your code, so we used delegation based inheritance (in terms of ECMAScript it is prototype based inheritance).
-So for this we used Prototype chain
+Since ECMAScript has no concept of class so we needed one way to inherit some part because there might be the case where you needed to reuse some part of your code, so we used <b>delegation based inheritance</b> (in terms of ECMAScript it is <b>prototype based inheritance</b>).
+So to solve this problem we used <b>Prototype chain</b>

-> Prototype: A prototype is a delegation object used to implement prototype-based inheritance.
+> Prototype: A prototype is a delegation object used to implement prototype-based inheritance.<br>
 > A prototype chain is a finite chain of objects which is used to implement inheritance and shared properties

 Example: